 After reading this training you will understand how to:

 Improving your CTR is not only a function of keyword-to-ad relevance, but an indicator of how well you are able to show potential customers that you have what they’re looking for.
-For example, if you’re a retailer bidding on brand terms, it’s a good idea to include an extension for your shop locator page.
+For example, if you’re a retailer bidding on brand terms, it’s smart to include an extension for your store locator page.
 Why?
-Searcher behaviour data shows that when people enter a shop name into the search box, they’re often looking for basic information like shop location and hours.
+Searcher behavior data shows that when people enter a store name into the search box, they’re often looking for basic information like store location and hours.

 To associate existing Sitelink Extensions to a campaign, go to the Campaigns page and choose the Ad Extensions tab.
-Click Create ad extension.
-From the list provided, choose the campaign that you want to associate with an existing Sitelink Extension.
-From the list provided, select the Sitelink Extensions that you want to associate with this campaign.
-Click Save.
+Click create ad extension.
+From the list provided, choose the campaign you want to associate with an existing Sitelink Extension.
+From the list provided, select the Sitelink Extensions you want to associate with this campaign.
+Click save.

 To edit an existing Sitelink Extension, select the Ad Extensions tab on the Campaigns page.
-Find the Sitelink Extension that you want to edit and then select the checkbox to the left of that extension.
-Click Edit, then Edit extension.
-Make your changes, and click Save.
+Find the Sitelink Extension you want to edit and then select the checkbox to the left of that extension.
+Click edit, then edit extension.
+Make your changes, and click save.

 To delete an existing Sitelink Extension, go to the Campaigns page and select the Ad Extensions tab.
-Find the Sitelink Extension that you want to delete, then select the checkbox to the left of that extension.
-Click Delete, then Save.
+Find the Sitelink Extension you want to delete, then select the checkbox to the left of that extension.
+Click delete, then save.

 You can generate great leads for your business by adding Call Extensions to your Bing Ads campaign.
 We know that customers are much more likely to make a purchase when they call a business.
-With Call Extensions, your phone number will appear in your text ad, where customers can click to call you.*
+With Call Extensions, your phone number will appear right inside of your text ad, where customers can click to call you.*

 *Depends on device and user settings.

 Select on desktops and tablets using a Bing Ads forwarding number, and on smartphones using my own phone number.
-Indicate if you want to use a freephone number or a local number; also indicate the links that you want to display.
-Click Save.
+Indicate if you want to use a toll-free phone number or a local number; also indicate the links you want to display.
+Click save.

 Note: Call Extensions are available in the United States and United Kingdom on all devices.
 In all other Bing Ads markets, Call Extensions are available on smartphones only.

-For more information, take a look at What are ad extensions?
+For more information, check out What are ad extensions?